-This defies the common belief that just lowering the groundwater depths will cause excess salts to leach out.
+Soil EC levels in 2016, were significantly lower despite shallow average annual growing-season groundwater depths due to excess rainfall and improved drainage under tiling.
+EC levels increased again in 2017 and that trend continued in 2018-2022 despite the land being tiled and the average annual growing-season groundwater depths being deeper than the depth of the tiles.
+That was a result of increased capillary rise of soil water due to low rainfall and higher evapotranspiration.
+This defies the common belief that only lowering the groundwater depths will cause excess salts to leach out.
 Lowering soil EC levels will need an optimum combination of low enough groundwater depths combined with sufficient rain and good soil water infiltration to push the salts into deeper depths.
-Importance of good soil water infiltration is also evident from the fact that the highest EC levels were observed in 12-24 and 24-36 inch soil depths.
-This could be an indication of decent infiltration through the first foot (especially under lower sodicity levels), however, much slower water movement through the second and third feet of soil resulting in higher levels of salts.
-An example of slower soil water infiltration in the 12-24 and 24-36 inch depths could be that despite receiving 3.68 inches in less than twenty-four hours on August 9, 2021.
-It took the lift station pump four to seven days to start pumping the excess water into the drainage ditch.
-A similar event occurred in fall-2019 when the Langdon NDAWN recorded 1.52 inches from September 9 to 13.
-There was standing water at the soil surface in low areas with the lift station pump not running.
-Sufficient rain will result in improved moisture levels in the topsoil resulting in decreased capillary rise.
+The importance of good soil water infiltration is also evident from the fact that the highest EC levels were observed in 12-24 and 24-36-inch soil depths.
+This could be an indication of decent infiltration through the first foot (especially under lower sodicity levels) with much slower water movement through the second and third feet of soil resulting in higher levels of salts.
+Sufficient rain will also result in improved moisture levels in the topsoil resulting in decreased capillary rise.
 Based on soil test EC levels, establishing a salt-tolerant annual crop (barley, oat) or perennial salt-tolerant grass mix is also very important as that will reduce evaporation and consequently capillary rise.

-Electrical conductivity levels in 2014 were the highest followed by the levels in 2021 and 2017-2020 and 2016.
+EC levels in 2014 were the highest followed by the levels in 2021 and 2017-2019, 2022, 2020 and 2016.
 Replication 2 had the highest EC levels followed by replications 1 and 3.
 VersaLime treatments had the highest levels followed by gypsum, E-sulfur and control treatments.
-The highest EC levels were found in the 12-24 inch soil depths followed by 24-36 inch, 36-48 inch and 0-12 inch depths.
+The highest EC levels were found in the 12-24-inch soil depths followed by 24-36-inch, 36-48 inch and 0-12-inch depths.
 Details of soil EC (dS/m) levels are shown in Figure 4.